nnellans/bash-guide/README.md

 ### 3. Parameter Expansion

-AKA variable expansions, which we touched on ever so briefly in the Variables section.
+AKA variable expansions, which we touched on in the Variables section.
 There is a LOT involved with Parameter expansion:

 Standard Variable Expansion: